kawser2133/web-api-project/README.md

 # ASP.NET Core Web API: Secure, Scalable, and Elegant
 Embark on a journey of secure and efficient web development with my latest project!
-This ASP.NET Core Web API is meticulously crafted, leveraging the power of Security Identity, JWT, and best coding practices.
+This ASP.NET Core Web API is meticulously crafted, leveraging the power of Security Identity, JWT, API Versioning, and best coding practices.

 ## Project Structure